FAQs

 Cycling hills on a windless sunny afternoon can be unpleasantly hot.
 However we find riding in the mornings before 10am can be very pleasant and cycling through lunchtime showers with no coat – refreshing.
 Regardless of the time of year, you are likely to have lots of mostly fine days, a good change of 2-3 wet days and almost certain to have an afternoon shower or two.
 The locals seldom wear waterproof coats, as they choose to just enjoy the showers.
 An umbrella is a good idea for tripping between fales and dining room and bathroom etc.

-Mostly sealed (but pot holed) roads circle the two main islands offering a total of about 400kms of riding.
+Mostly sealed roads circle the two main islands offering a total of about 400kms of riding.
 The speed limit outside the main town of Apia is 35mph (56kph).
 In 2009, traffic changed to driving on the left hand side of the road.
 The speed limit is not particularly well observed, but pedestrians heavily use the roads and cyclists are generally given plenty of room.
-Other than the stretch between Apia and the airport/ferry terminal, traffic tends to be light and on Savaii you may only see a dozen vehicles an hour.
+Other than the stretch between Apia and the airport/ferry terminal (which we do not cycle on), traffic tends to be light and on Savaii you may only see a dozen vehicles an hour.

 Despite being a coastal route, there are hills.
 The route around Savaii has a total of about 1,000m of climbing and it is about the same around Upolu.